- Home

 Key Point

-- A federal judge ruled U.S. Citizenship and Immigration Service’s asylum and immigration processing pause unlawful, but relief currently applies only to plaintiffs in the case.
+- A federal judge ruled U.S. Citizenship and Immigration Services’ asylum and immigration processing pause unlawful, with the order now expected to apply nationwide.

 Federal Court Vacates USCIS Processing Holds